sckott/recology/_drafts/2015-10-30-open-schol.md

 They list [ORCID][orcid] and [CERN][cern] as examples.
 They didn't mention software per se, but I think software can be thought of as infrastructure.
 I think [rOpenSci][ros] is an example of software infrastructure.
 Let me explain.

 But wait, are we actually infrastructure?
 I think we are in a sense.
-We are building a long-lasting framework for building and maintaining software, supporting the people that make the software, and maintaing the underlying tools to make it all run smoothly.
+We are building a long-lasting framework for building and maintaining software, supporting the people that make the software, and maintaining the underlying tools to make it all run smoothly.

 We provide a number of services that places us more into the role of infrastructure:

 * Code review (see our [onboarding process][onboarding])
-* Community standards for quality software (see our [development guidlines][guide] and [policies][policies])
+* Community standards for quality software (see our [development guidelines][guide] and [policies][policies])
 * General purpose software that addresses a wide variety of reasonable use cases
 * Liberally licensed software that can be used in all settings (almost all our software is [MIT][mit] licensed)
 * Low level clients for many data science tools